 Redeeming your access code

-By activating your code you indicate that you accept our terms and conditions.
+By activating your code (whether you have been given the book by your institution, or obtained it from a book you've purchased yourself) you indicate that you accept our terms and conditions.

 - Have your access code to hand and click here